Fictional portrayals of psychopaths: Late 20th century

 The novel American Psycho tells the story of Patrick Bateman, a yuppie serial killer working on Wall Street in the 1980s.
 It was made into a film in 2000.
 Author Bret Easton Ellis has told interviewers that the book is a satire on shallow consumerist lifestyles, but also that the writing of the violent scenes was based on fictional horror and FBI material on serial killers, along with how he imagined "a psychotic who worked on Wall Street" would describe such incidents.
 Some commentary, including in scientific journals, has suggested the Bateman character appears to be a psychopath.
 However, Bateman also exhibits signs of psychosis such as hallucinations, and as such appears to be an unreliable narrator; it is left ambiguous whether Bateman is actually a serial killer, or is merely hallucinating about committing murder.
 In Ellis' 1998 novel Glamorama which features models-turned-terrorists a character also remarks "basically, everyone was a sociopath...and all the girls' hair was chignoned."

 In the 1993 book Girl, Interrupted and its 1999 film adaptation, the character of Lisa (played by Angelina Jolie in the film) is a rebellious, antisocial young woman who is diagnosed as a sociopath.
 However, it is left ambiguous whether that diagnosis is accurate.

 The 1996 film Primal Fear depicts a suspected murderer who appears to have multiple personality disorder, who at the end reveals that he has been faking the disorder.
 In the original novel by William Diehl, the psychiatrist Molly Arrington and others repeatedly explain psychopathy and psychosis as if they are the same, inherently antisocial, condition.

+The 1996 Discworld novel Hogfather by Terry Pratchett and its 2006 film have a main character, named Teatime, who is an assassin that kills for the sake of killing (instead of for money like most in-world professional assassins).

 Harry Potter author J. K. Rowling has described Lord Voldemort, the series' main villain, as "a raging psychopath, devoid of the normal human responses to other people's suffering, and there ARE people like that in the world".